Aníbal Cavaco Silva: 2015 constitutional crisis

 At the general election on 4 October 2015 to the Assembly of the Republic, the unicameral Portuguese parliament, the right-wing government of Prime Minister Pedro Passos Coelho lost its majority, with centre-left and far-left opposition parties gaining more than half of the seats.
 As Passos Coelho's own Social Democratic Party remained the largest in parliament, and still had the support of the much smaller CDS – People's Party, Cavaco Silva allowed Passos Coelho to continue as prime minister, giving him the first chance to form a new government.
 Passos Coelho was unable to find any new partners and was widely expected to stand down, but on 22 October Cavaco Silva invited him to form a new government, even if it were a minority government.
 On 24 October Cavaco Silva explained his thinking:

 In 40 years of democracy, no government in Portugal has ever depended on the support of anti-European forces, that is to say forces that campaigned to abrogate the Lisbon Treaty, the Fiscal Compact, the Growth and Stability Pact, as well as to dismantle monetary union and take Portugal out of the euro, in addition to wanting the dissolution of NATO.

 António Costa, leader of the Socialist Party, called this a grave mistake and added "It is unacceptable to usurp the exclusive powers of parliament.
 The Socialists will not take lessons from Professor Cavaco Silva on the defence of our democracy."
 The Green politician Rui Tavares commented "The president has created a constitutional crisis.
 He is saying that he will never allow the formation of a government containing Leftists and Communists.
 People are amazed by what has happened."
 The opposition parties quickly announced their intention to bring down the new government in a motion of rejection.

 Eventually, Passos Coelho's government fell on a motion of no confidence, and the president appointed António Costa, the leader of the Socialists, as prime minister in his place.

 Family

 Cavaco Silva married Maria Alves da Silva at the Church of the Monastery of São Vicente de Fora, São Vicente de Fora, Lisbon, on 20 October 1963.
 The couple had a daughter Patricia, and a son Bruno.
 He has five grandchildren, four of whom were born to his daughter.
 One of them, António Montez, is a professional footballer.

-His brother, Rogério Cavaco Silva, is a businessman and a victim of the Dominion of Melchizedek scam.
+Aníbal Cavaco Silva had two brothers: António Cavaco Silva (1947–2010), and Rogério Cavaco Silva (1934–2025).
+Rogério Cavaco Silva was a businessman and a victim of the Dominion of Melchizedek scam.